Meaning of FOB Destination

 - Free on Board destination, freight prepaid and allowed: In this case, seller bears and pays the freight charges and is the owner of the goods while they are in transit.
 Transfer of title takes place only when the goods reach the buyer’s location.

-- Free on Board destination, freight prepaid and added: In this case, freight charges are paid by the seller but the same is billed to the customer.
+- Free on Board destination, freight prepaid and added: In this case, freight charges are payable by the seller, but the billing is to the customer.
 The seller owns the goods in the case also while they are in transit.
 Transfer of title takes place only when the goods reach the buyer’s location.

 - Free on Board destination, freight collects and allowed: In this case, the buyer pays for the freight costs but deducts the same from the final supplier’s invoice.
 The seller still owns the goods while they are in transit.

-If the goods are damaged during transit, the seller should file an insurance claim with the insurance carrier as the seller possess the title to the goods during the period when the goods were damaged.
+If the goods are damaged during transit, the seller should file an insurance claim with the insurance carrier.
+The seller possesses the title to the goods during the period when the goods were damaged.

 Since the shipment is the FOB shipping point, the delivery is made at the moment the carpets are shipped.
 Bloemen Alle should record the sale of $5,000 on 21 October 2012.